Patrick Ogwang: Covidex

-In 2020, when an American visiting professor contracted COVD-19 in Uganda, Ogwang modified a concoction that he had been developing to treat viral mouth ulcers.
+In 2020, when a visiting American professor contracted COVID-19 in Uganda, Ogwang modified a concoction that he had been developing to treat viral mouth ulcers.
 He gave it to the American to drop into his nostrils several times a day.
 Prior research had shown that the mixture had antiviral properties.
-The visitor made a full recovery in short order!
+The visitor made a full recovery in short order.
 A colleague of the guest professor who had traveled with him to Uganda also fell ill with COVID-19 and was also helped, without having to be admitted.

 In May/June 2021, when the delta variant of the COVID-19 made its entry into Uganda, Ogwang shared his anti-COVID-19 nasal drops with some family members and close friends and they all got better.
-Then Professor Ogwang himself came down with COVID-19.
-He used his medicine which he calls Covidex to heal himself.
-After he had about 10 documented cases, he approached the National Drug Authority for an emergency license.
-He was awarded a temporary emergency license, while he arranges full clinical trials.
+Then Ogwang himself came down with COVID-19.
+He used his medicine, which he calls Covidex, to heal himself.
+After he had about 10 documented cases, he approached the National Drug Authority and was awarded a temporary emergency license while he arranged full clinical trials.
 Medical practitioners may use Covidex along with other treatment regimens, since Covidex is known to have anti-viral properties.

-Way forward

-Professor Ogwang estimates that controlled random clinical trials for Covidex will cost about USh2 billion (approx. US$565,000).
-As of July 2021, he and his team are writing the protocols to follow during the clinical trials.
-The government of Uganda has indicated willingness to fund the clinical trials.

-Family

-Patrick Ogwang is a married father of two children.
-His wife is a medical doctor, who works at Mulago National Referral Hospital.

-Other considerations

-Professor Ogwang has in the past, served as president of the Pharmaceutical Association of Uganda (PAU).
-PAU advocates, champions and governs pharmacists and pharmaceutical practice in Uganda.
+Awards and honors

+In April 2024, Ogwang was recognized as the "Most Outstanding In Complementary Medicine" at the third annual Africa Outstanding Professional Awards in a ceremony held at the Dar es Salaam Serena Hotel on 23 April 2024.